i2group/analyze/documentation/developer_essentials_example_ui.md

-﻿Configuring the "user interface extension" example project
+Configuring the "user interface extension" example project
 ==========================================================

 i2 Analyze supports extensions that enable users to interact with external data sources through enhancements to the Intelligence Portal.
 In Developer Essentials, IBM provides the `ui-subset-example` example, which includes a demonstration of how to integrate custom elements into the standard portal user interface.